PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### 📑 Description:

 We will set up network on your esp32 and understand how use MQTT. <br/>
-Now you must publish and subcribe to topic with your esp32.
+Now you must publish and subscribe to topic with your esp32.

 ### 📌 Tasks:
 - Create client